What We'll Cover

 Let’s take a look at LeBron James's player valuations over two seasons:

-Compared to the 2021-2022 season, James played 56 games, averaging 30.3 points, 37.2 minutes, & had a 52.4% field goal percentage.
-Despite playing more games & averaging better statistics, our metrics showed that he was less effective than the previous year.
-This is a testament to how individual player-level ability is unique in analyzing data and how we utilize it.
+Compared to the 2021-2022 season, James played 56 games, averaging 30.3 points, 37.2 minutes, and had a 52.4% field goal percentage.
+Despite playing more games and averaging better statistics, our betting data showed that he was less effective than the previous year.
+This is a testament to how we utilize individual player-level ability to uniquely analyze data.

 LeBron James (2020 -2021)